Exponential decay: Solution of the differential equation

 where the final substitution, N0 = eC, is obtained by evaluating the equation at t = 0, as N0 is defined as being the quantity at t = 0.

 This is the form of the equation that is most commonly used to describe exponential decay.
 Any one of decay constant, mean lifetime, or half-life is sufficient to characterise the decay.
 The notation λ for the decay constant is a remnant of the usual notation for an eigenvalue.
 In this case, λ is the eigenvalue of the negative of the differential operator with N(t) as the corresponding eigenfunction.
-The units of the decay constant are s−1.

 Derivation of the mean lifetime

 Given an assembly of elements, the number of which decreases ultimately to zero, the mean lifetime, $\tau$, (also called simply the lifetime) is the expected value of the amount of time before an object is removed from the assembly.
 Specifically, if the individual lifetime of an element of the assembly is the time elapsed between some reference time and the removal of that element from the assembly, the mean lifetime is the arithmetic mean of the individual lifetimes.